lineality/Online_Voting_Using_One_Time_Pads/README.md

 Note: It is not clear that saving the QR codes serves any function, nor is there any need to carefully dispose of a QR code after it is used.

-What kind of software (singular or plural) would be needed to arrange an secure election?
+What kind of software (singular or plural) would be needed to arrange a secure election?

 Could some form of blockchain made of election participants be used as a decentered election results platform?